krockot/ipcz/README.md

 Project Structure & API
 ----

-Mojo has been frequently considered as an option for IPC in external projects, but its dependence on unstable and non-exported Chromium APIs makes it an exceptionally difficult dependency to integrate into another project.
-In light of this, it is an explicit goal to build and maintain ipcz as a standalone project outside of the Chromium tree.
+Mojo has been frequently considered as an option for IPC in projects external to Chromium, but its dependence on unstable and non-exported Chromium APIs makes it an exceptionally difficult dependency to integrate into another project.
+In light of this, it is an explicit goal to build and maintain ipcz as a viable standalone library project outside of the Chromium tree.

-With abseil as a dependency for common non-STL primitives, there is little redundancy between ipcz code and Chromium code (most redundancy is due to ipcz' internal shared memory management code), and the lack of dependencies on Chromium itself makes ipcz much easier for external projects to consume.
+There is very little redundancy between ipcz code and Chromium code, and no dependencies on Chromium code.
+In fact there are no large external dependencies of any kind, making ipcz relatively easy for external projects to consume.

-ipcz is designed to be consumed interchangeably as either a static library or a shared library, with careful versioning considerations built into all of its internal communications.
-The C ABI exported by ipcz is intended to be extremely stable and extensible, so integration into a large project like Chromium is not burdened by frequent refactorings or superficial churn.
+ipcz is designed to be consumed interchangeably as either a static library or a shared library, with versioning considerations built into all of its internal communications.
+The C ABI exported by ipcz is designed to remain stable and extensible so integration into a large project like Chromium is not burdened by frequent refactorings or superficial churn.

 ipcz does NOT define any kind of structured messaging protocol.
 Any RPC, IDL, or related code-generation business is fundamentally out of scope for ipcz, but ipcz is a perfectly suitable medium through which to transmit such protocols.

+Finally, ipcz itself does not do any actual I/O!
+Its interaction with platform-specific APIs is generally limited to internal shared memory allocation and manipulation, and simple synchronization primitives.
+In order for ipcz to perform I/O between processes, it relies on the embedding application to provide a lightweight driver implementation.
+Two reference drivers are provided in `src/drivers`: one for real IPC which supports interconnection of ipcz nodes living in different processes, and a single-process driver which performs all communication synchronously (and re-entrantly) between nodes in the same process.
+Both reference driver implementations are relatively simple.

 Why Exist?
 ----